 Question 4: What happens if my child is still in nappies?
 Children brought to Dolphins sessions should be clean and dry.
 In the event of any “little accidents” during the course of a session, we will change the child’s clothing, as required.
 Depending on the toilet training status of your child, you should provide a change of clothes in a named bag to be left on your child’s cloakroom peg.
 If your child is still in nappies, you must provide spare nappies, wipes and nappy sacks in a named bag to enable us to change them when necessary.
-Parents may use our staff cloakroom to change their child’s nappies if required.

 Question 6: What happens if my child is unwell?
 Generally, children who are not feeling well should not attend Dolphins and you should notify us without delay via our dedicated system to let us know if your child will not be attending.
 Children who are suffering from certain conditions including those who have had a bout of sickness/diarrhoea should not return to Dolphins until 48 hours after their condition has cleared-up.
-If your child has an infectious disease (as listed on our Notice Board) should notify us as soon as possible so that we may alert other parents, as necessary.
+If your child has an infectious disease should notify us as soon as possible so that we may alert other parents, as necessary.
 In event of your child becoming infested with head-lice, this condition must be treated before the child returns to pre-school.
 Parents who ask Dolphins staff to administer prescribed medicine (or in some cases over-the-counter medication) to their children must complete our Instruction to Administer Medicine Form.
 Staff are trained in Paediatric First Aid and in the event of your child becoming unwell while at Dolphins we will use our judgement to phone you to come and take your child home or we will comfort your child until you arrive at the end of the session.
 In a medical emergency, we would of course telephone for an ambulance.

 Question 7: What happens if my child is absent from Dolphins?
 If you plan to go on holiday during term time then please notify us without delay as this information has to be recorded.
 If your child is unwell or will be absent for any other reason than please contact us to let us know as all absences have to be explained in the daily register sheet.
-Please note that Brighton and Hove City Council, who administer Government funding (see question 8 below), reserves the right to reclaim funding from parent(s) in the event of child non-attendance.
+Please note that Brighton and Hove City Council, who administer Government funding (see question 8 below), reserves the right to reclaim funding from parent(s)/carer(s) in the event of child non-attendance.